jamesfang87/Projectile-Motion-With-Air-Resistance/README.md

 Without air resistance, calculating the range of an obliquely launched projectile is simple with knowledge of the launch velocity and angle.
 However, equations for an obliquely launched projectile while taking into account air resistance is much more complicated and can not be solved analytically.
 This program uses Euler's method of approxiamation in order to numerically solve these equations.

 # Euler's Method of Approximation
 When we have a function f(x), the tangent line at that a point will touch the function.
 This also means that we can use the tangent line to approxiamate values of f(x) close to the point that the two functions touch.
 We can do this multiple times when given initial values to a function.
+In one dimension, Euler's method is represented like this:

+&&
+x_{i+1}=x_{i}+\Delta x
+&&

 # Force analysis